Corrosion

 • Note that the oil cloth now has a limited number of uses.

-Certain metals which resist corrosion on Angel Island will not resist corrosion on Siege Perilous.
+Certain metals which resist corrosion on Mortalis and Angel Island will not resist corrosion on Siege Perilous.